 The County Surveyor works with professional land surveyors who are performing surveys within Vernon County to ensure that PLSS section corners are properly located, maintained, and documented.
 The County Surveyor also reviews surveys & plats that are recorded and/or filed with the County for compliance with State & County surveying rules and regulations (i.e. AE-7, Chp 236, and Vernon County Ordinances).
 Under Vernon County policy, the Full-time County Surveyor is not allowed to perform private surveying work within Vernon County to avoid any potential conflict of interest.

 The Public Land Survey System or PLSS is the public infrastructure that forms the basis for defining all property ownership and property rights throughout the County.
 The original government land survey that established and set monuments for the public land survey sections in Vernon County was originally performed from 1839 thru 1852.
 From about the mid 1860’s through the early 1900’s several County Surveyors maintained & re-set original government corners as well as set many interior corners of sections.
-The County maintains two volumes of these historical County Surveyor records in the Register of Deeds Office.
+The County maintains two volumes of these historical County Surveyor records.

 Interactive GIS maps displaying PLSS corners, plats of surveys, CSMs, and subdivision plats are accessible from the Land Information & GIS Maps link.
 Within these interactive maps the .pdf files of ties sheets and plats of surveys are linked to their respective map features and accessible from pop-ups implemented within the maps when a feature is clicked on.